 A favourite amongst locals, good luck getting a seat on a weekend as it is generally packed out.
 I always see this as being a good sign for a venue and so can only say good things about this particular wine bar.

-This is a bottle-o (bottle shop, offie) rather than a venue, but it deserves a mention nonetheless.
 It stocks lots of local drinks, particularly craft beer and cider and always makes me wish I were more into beer, because I go in there and get sucked in by the pretty labels.

 Transport and Accessibility

 So, how do you get to this wonderful part of Melbourne?
 There are a couple of options.

 Moonee Ponds is five stops away from Flinders Street Station (depending on the day and whether or not the City Loop is currently in action, it changes throughout the day as an act of utter insanity).
 The train line you’ll need to jump on is the Cragieburn Line.

 The 59 tram will take you straight into the centre of town from the city.
 If you’re travelling from the west, hop on the 82 from Footscray.